jvivona/pfsense-failback/README.md

 for up to pfsense 2.4.4

-bring down both files to local pfsense root directory
+bring down both files to local pfsense root directory -  use   fetch <url>

-set to +x
+chmod +x  both files

 install cron on pfsense from package manager